link-0402/XIV-LivePose-Importer/README.md

 1. Download the addon files
 2. In Blender, go to `Edit > Preferences > Add-ons`
 3. Click `Install` and select the downloaded zip archive
-4. Enable the addon by checking the box next to "Rigging: LivePose Importer" (typically happens automatically)
+4. Enable the addon by checking the box next to "XIV LivePose Importer" (typically happens automatically)

 ## Usage